LucienDoustaly/Wealar/WealarApp/readme.md

 ### Sources
-For most of the parts I find documentation on ionic official doc: https://ionicframework.com/docs/ or on the Angular official doc: https://angular.io/docs
+[Ionic Doc](https://ionicframework.com/docs/): For most of the parts I find documentation here, for components or ionic API [Agular Doc](https://angular.io/docs):For technical javascript code I look in the angular documentation, like for the observable, promise or HttpClient

-Only for the login I used a good template here : https://devdactic.com/login-ionic-2/ But this version was for Ionic 2 and Angular 2
-I have to adapt some parts and create all the connexion code to our API
+[Login](https://devdactic.com/login-ionic-2/): Only for the login I used this good template.
+But this version was for Ionic 2 and Angular 2.
+So, I have to adapt some parts and create all the connexion code to our API